-Last Updated on 10 October 2022, 1:53 PM IST: World Mental Health Day 2022: World Mental Health Day is an opportunity for the world to come together and redress the historical neglect of mental health.
-Serious commitments to scale up investment in mental health right now amid COVID-19 will save the community from severe consequences.
+Last Updated on 9 October 2023 IST: World Mental Health Day 2023: World Mental Health Day is an opportunity for the world to come together and redress the historical neglect of mental health.
 The readers would know that a line of communication with the Supreme God eradicates sorrows.
 Reunite with The Supreme Kabir Saheb by taking Naam Diksha (initiation) from His Enlightened Saint Rampal Ji Maharaj.

 - Significant world population close to 792 million lives with a mental disorder